OpenSlides/openslides-autoupdate-service/README.md

 ### Connection Count

-The autoupdate services saves, how many connections each user currently open.
+The autoupdate services saves how many connections are currently open to each user.
-The save-interval can be defined with the environment variable METRIC_SAVE_INTERVAL.
+The save interval can be defined with the environment variable `METRIC_SAVE_INTERVAL`.
 The default is 5 minutes.

-The values are saved for each instance of the autoupdate-service.
-So it is possible to access all open connection for every autoupdate-service-instance in the same cloud.
+The values are saved for each instance of the autoupdate service.
+So it is possible to access all open connection for every instance of the autoupdate service in the same cloud.

-`curl "localhost:9012/service/autoupdate/connection_count`
+`curl "localhost:9012/service/autoupdate/connection_count"`

-It returns a json-dictonary like this:
+It returns a JSON dictonary like this:

 `{"0":15,"1":4,"2":3}`

-The key is a user ID and the value amount of currently open connections.
-User-ID `0` is the anonymous user.
-It the example above, the anonymous user has 15 open connections, the user with the id 1 has 4 open connections and the user with the ID 2 has 3 open connection.
+The key is a user ID and the value is the amount of currently open connections.
+User ID `0` is the anonymous user.
+It the example above, the anonymous user has 15 open connections, the user with the ID 1 has 4 open connections and the user with the ID 2 has 3 open connection.

-Users can only access this page, if they have the organization management level or higher.
+Users can only access this page if they have the organization management level or higher.

 ## Metric

-The autoupdate-service logs some metric values.
-The interval can be set with the environment varialbe METRIC_INTERVAL.
+The autoupdate service logs some metric values.
+The interval can be set with the environment variable `METRIC_INTERVAL`.

 The logged metric is a json dictonary like: